Civil Rights Act of 1957: Filibuster

 Then-Democratic Senator Strom Thurmond of South Carolina, an ardent segregationist, sustained the longest one-person filibuster in history in an attempt to keep the bill from becoming law.
 His one-man filibuster lasted 24 hours and 18 minutes; he began with readings of every US state's election laws in alphabetical order.
 He later read from the Declaration of Independence, the Bill of Rights, and George Washington's Farewell Address.

 To prevent a quorum call that could have relieved the filibuster by allowing the Senate to adjourn, cots were brought in from a nearby hotel for the legislators to sleep on while Thurmond discussed increasingly irrelevant and obscure topics.
-Other Southern senators, who had agreed as part of a compromise not to filibuster this bill, were upset with Thurmond.
+Other members of the Southern caucus, who had agreed as part of a compromise not to filibuster this bill, were upset with Thurmond.
 They believed his defiance made them look incompetent to their constituents.
 Other constituents were upset with their senators because they were seen as not helping Thurmond.